ashtonomy/low_resource_icd_coding/README.md

 # low_resource_icd_coding
-Code for the paper Low Resource ICD Coding of Discharge Summaries...
+Code implementation of the system outlinedin the paper Low Resource ICD Coding of Discharge Summaries.